Book cover

 Hotfix Branches

 These branches are used to fix a critical error detected in production—that is, in code that’s in the main branch.
-Therefore, they spawn from main, receive commits to fix the critical bug, and are finally re-integrated into main and develop.
+They originate from main, receive commits to fix the critical bug, and are then re-integrated into main and develop.

-Example: After releasing the new version, users reported a critical bug.
-Thus, a branch was created to correct this critical bug (see following figure), which derived from main.
-After the bug fix, the branch was re-integrated into main and a new release was generated with the tag 1.0.1.
-Finally, the branch was also integrated into develop.
+Example: After releasing the new version, users report a critical bug.
+Thus, a branch is created to correct this critical bug (see the following figure), originating from main.
+After the bug fix, the branch is re-integrated into main and a new release is generated with the tag 1.0.1.
+Subsequently, the branch is also integrated into develop.

 Hotfix branch (last branch in the figure) using Git-flow